Ahmad-tech11/DermaAI-Skin-Disease-Detection/README.md

 The following screenshots are taken from the actual DermaAI user interface and are included in the repository's `Screenshots` folder.

-> **Note:** Keep the filenames and extensions exactly as shown below so that the images render correctly on GitHub.

 ---